 Hearing loss has many causes, including genetics, certain medications, and exposure to loud noises.
 Smoking and diabetes also can lead to hearing impairment.
 Like skin damage from sun exposure, the cumulative effect of today’s loud societies has led to a greater incidence of hearing loss that becomes increasingly apparent over a lifetime—that is, in older adults.
 Noise exposure is the most preventable cause of hearing loss.

-In one of the largest studies ever performed on hearing disorders affiliated with musicians, researchers discovered that musicians are 57 percent more likely to suffer from tinnitus—consistent ringing in the ears—as a result of their jobs.8 If you’re a musician, or if you participate in live events, safeguard your ears.
-Some 1.1 billion teenagers and young adults are at risk of hearing loss due to the unsafe use of personal audio devices, including smartphones, and exposure to damaging levels of sound at noisy entertainment venues such as nightclubs, bars and sporting events.9 Musicians benefit from professional earplugs that provide safe listening and preserve sound quality.
+In one of the largest studies ever performed on hearing disorders affiliated with musicians, researchers discovered that musicians are 57% more likely to suffer from tinnitus—consistent ringing in the ears—as a result of their job.8 If you’re a musician, or if you participate in live events, safeguard your ears.
+Some 1.1 billion teenagers and young adults are at risk of hearing loss due to the unsafe use of personal audio devices, including smartphones, and exposure to damaging levels of sound at noisy entertainment venues such as nightclubs, bars and sporting events.9 Musicians can benefit from professional earplugs that provide safe listening and preserve sound quality.